AkashBabu/redis-json/README.md

 **clearAll(): \<Promise>**

-Clears/removes all the keys with the prefix from redis.
+Clears/removes all the keys with the prefix from redis using `multi` command.
 Useful when trying to refresh the entire cache.

 ## Mocha & Chai (Testing)